ryan-blunden/cats-who-code/docs/docs/run-app-locally.md

 ## Bringing up the stack

-From the project root, change into the `catswhocode` directory and run
+From the project root directory and run

     make stack-dev ARGS=--build